groovy-tutorial/groovy-tutorial/manuscript/08/08_08_ClassMembers.md

 A single property is best shared across all instances : This is often the case with configuration properties

-The method isn't really specific to an instance
+%%The method isn't really specific to an instance
-: The method
+%%: The method

 The class is really just a library of methods
 : Sometimes you just need a set of utility methods